jacobmakestheweb/mini-web-stuff/README.md

 ## liljs
 a tiny javascript util for basic dom manipulation

 USAGE:
-      - use the 'dom' namespace to access the DOM jquery style:

-      - use data-switch HTML data attribute:
+Access DOM with dom namespace:
+                               -
+Add class to element:
+                     -
+Remove Class from element:

-      - use data-class HTML attribute:
+                            -